claytonflesher/ure/README.md

 Any methods on `Struct` that require indexing or care about the position of arguments have been depricated or changed to only care about the name of the argument passed.

-Ure's current public methods are:
+Ure's current public instance methods are:

 `#==()` - Evaluates the fields.
 Returns true if the passed argument is an Ure class and they are the same members and values.